interledger/helm-charts/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>
 Support newer versions and resources of Kubernetes.
 And have possibility to create different resource version based on k8s version

+Implement helm chart for rafiki backend and frontend.
+Start using Secret CSI Driver combined with HashiCorp Vault for secret injections into environmental variables

 ## 🏁 Getting Started <a name = "getting_started"></a>
 Don't know what I should write here.
 This is not the section your are looking for.
 Move along.